myoshioka/copy-opensearch-to-s3/README.md

 ## Description

-- This will be a shell script for a case where there is an OpenSearch in vpc and you need to connect via ssh port forwarding.
+- This will be a shell script for a case where there is an OpenSearch in VPC and you need to connect via ssh port forwarding.
+- Get a list of indexes, dump the OpenSearch data for each index and upload to S3.
+- Index name is assumed to be in [app-log-yyyy-MM-dd] format

 ## Requirement